Blogs

 wave

-The recent F1 75 Live season launch showcased a significant shift: Lewis Hamilton's move from Mercedes to Ferrari.
-This high-profile transfer generated considerable excitement, alongside news of Mercedes' potential struggles with their partnership with Ineos, evident in the absence of the Ineos logo on the new W16 car.
+The recent F1 75 Live season launch was a big deal.
+Lewis Hamilton’s rumored move away from Mercedes to Ferrari made headlines (although it didn't materialize).
+It generated a ton of buzz, even as we saw some uncertainty around Mercedes’ partnership with Ineos – the lack of the Ineos logo on the new W16 car was noticeable.

 FAQ